mark-watson/hy-lisp-python-book/manuscript/preface.md

         pip install git+https://github.com/hylang/hy.git

 The Hy language is under active development and it is not unusual for libraries and frameworks created more than a few months before the current Hy release to break.
 As a result of this, I have been careful in the selection of book material to leave out interesting functionality and libraries from the Hy ecosystem that I feel might not work with new releases.
-Here we stick with a few popular Python libraires like Kerase, TensorFlow, and spaCy and otherwise we will work with mostly pure Hy language code in the examples.
+Here we stick with a few popular Python libraires like Keras, TensorFlow, and spaCy and otherwise we will work with mostly pure Hy language code in the examples.

 ## What is Lisp Programming Style?